Model soups: averaging weights of multiple fine-tuned models improves accuracy without increasing inference time: Introduction

 \rapha{In addition to Hong's comment about outline (below), it might also be useful to add a bold "Contributions" in this paragraph, this could replace a bulletpoint contributions list if you think the detailed contributions paragraph is more informative.} We perform a comprehensive experimental study of fine-tuning to understand the behavior of model soups.
 For our main results we fine-tune CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling}, which are pre-trained with a contrastive loss on image-text pairs, and a ViT-G model pre-trained on JFT~\cite{zhai2021scaling}.
 Our results show that model soups often outperform the best individual model on both the in-distribution and natural distribution shift test sets (Table~\ref{tab:jft}, Figure~\ref{fig:teaser}, Figure~\ref{fig:align}).
-A model soup composed of ViT-G models achieves 90.94\% on ImageNet~\cite{deng2009imagenet}, surpassing the previous state of the art of 90.88\% obtained by the CoAtNet model~\cite{dai2021coatnet} while requiring 25\% fewer FLOPs at inference time.
-In general, model soups can approach the performance of ensembling, with no additional computational cost or memory relative to a single model during inference.
+A model soup composed of ViT-G models achieves 90.94\% on ImageNet~\cite{deng2009imagenet}, surpassing the previous state of the art of 90.88\% attained by the CoAtNet model~\cite{dai2021coatnet} while requiring 25\% fewer FLOPs at inference time.\footnote{Since our initial submission, we attain 90.98\% with BASIC~\cite{pham2021scaling}, which ties the newer CoCa model~\cite{yu2022coca} to their reported precision; see Appendix~\ref{app:basic}.} In general, model soups can approach the performance of ensembling, with no additional computational cost or memory relative to a single model during inference.
 Beyond ImageNet and associated distribution shifts, our results show that model soups are applicable when fine-tuning on tasks from the WILDS~\cite{wilds2021} benchmark, and when fine-tuning transformer models~\cite{vaswani2017attention,devlin-etal-2019-bert,raffel2020t5} for text classification.

 While the most straightforward approach to making a model soup is to average all the weights uniformly, we find that \emph{greedy soups}, where models are sequentially added to the soup if they improve accuracy on held-out data, outperforms uniform averaging.
 Greedy soups avoid adding in models which may lie in a different basin of the error landscape, which could happen if, for example, models are fine-tuned with high learning rates.